franckverrot/stage1/help/_posts/2000-12-23-using-my-own-dockerfile.md

 category: general
 ---

-If you already have a working `Dockerfile` that builds a working container for your app, good news!
-Stage1 will automatically use it to build your staging instances.
+If you can't (or do not want to) use a `.build.yml` file to configure your build, Stage1 can use a `Dockerfile` to build your staging instances.

+### Constraints

+Please note that using a `Dockerfile` is considered a *poweruser* feature and there a number of facilities provided by the default builders that aren't available to `Dockerfile` users, including (but not limited to):

+* receiving your app logs in the web console
+* easy writable folders definition
+* local `Dockerfile` definition

+We are working hard to bring all those features to `Dockerfile` users.

+### Requirements

-There are 3 things you need to be aware of when using a `Dockerfile`:
+There are 3 things you need to be aware of when using a `Dockerfile` with Stage1:

-1. Your Dockerfile must be at the root of your project.
+1. your Dockerfile must be at the root of your project
-2. Your container is expected to listen on port `80`.
+2. your container is expected to listen on port `80`
-3. You need to set an `ENTRYPOINT` or a `CMD` in your `Dockerfile`.
+3. you need to set an `ENTRYPOINT` or a `CMD` in your `Dockerfile`

-You can see an example of a `Dockerfile` that builds and works on Stage1 in [M6Web's BabitchClient repository](https://github.com/M6Web/BabitchClient/blob/master/Dockerfile).
+More flexibility is on the way, like being able to define which port(s) your application listens to, where is your `Dockerfile`, etc.

+### Benefits

+That being said, using a `Dockerfile` still has a couple of benefits.
+Mainly, you are entirely free of the base image you want to use, and of the build process of your project.
+Basically, anything you can do at home with your `Dockerfile`, you can do with Stage1.

 > Read more about [the Dockerfile format](http://docs.docker.io/reference/builder/).
 {:.note.oneline}

+### Example

+You can see an example of a `Dockerfile` that builds and works on Stage1 in [M6Web's BabitchClient repository](https://github.com/M6Web/BabitchClient/blob/master/Dockerfile).